flukejones/asusctl/README.md

 to be separate modules.
 If you don't plan to use vfio mode then you can ignore this otherwise you may need a custom built kernel.

+To enable vfio switching you need to edit `/etc/asusd/asusd.conf` and change `"gfx_vfio_enable": false,` to true.

 ### Power management udev rule

 If you have installed the Nvidia driver manually you will require the